code-with-zeeshan/universal-translation-system/README.md

 ## 🌟 Key Innovation

-Unlike traditional translation apps that bundle 200MB+ models, our system uses:
-- **Universal Encoder**: 35MB base + 2-4MB vocabulary packs (only download what you need)
-- **Cloud Decoder**: Shared infrastructure for all users, served via Litserve (2x faster than FastAPI)
+Rather than bundling a huge model per language, the system splits the workflow for maximum efficiency and scalability:
+- **Edge Universal Encoder (~35MB)**: Converts text to language-agnostic embeddings with RoPE and SwiGLU for speed/quality on-device.
+- **On‑demand Vocabulary Packs (2–4MB)**: Download only what you need (groups like latin, cjk, cyrillic, arabic, devanagari, thai), compressed with LZ4/Zstandard and loaded dynamically.
+- **Cloud Decoder (6-layer transformer)**: Cross‑attention decoder served via Litserve for high throughput; supports dynamic adapter loading per language/domain.
+- **Smart Coordinator**: Routes to least‑loaded decoders, performs health checks, supports elastic scaling, exposes Prometheus metrics and Grafana dashboards.
+- **Multi‑SDK + WebAssembly**: Native Android/iOS/Flutter/React Native, and Web with WASM; automatic fallback to cloud when a device lacks resources.
-- **Result**: 40MB app with 90% quality of full models
+- **Result**: ~40MB app footprint with ~90% of full model quality, works on 2GB RAM devices, and scales in the cloud for quality and throughput.

 ## 📋 Features